 Four travellers, Ashley-Kae (Erika Edwards, Family Possessions), her sister, Gabby (Kristi Ray, Pieces Of Talent), her boyfriend Anthony (Damina Maffei, Haunt, The Strangers: Prey at Night) and Ashley’s friend from class Michael (Gunner Willis, Livescream) are on a road trip.
 They’ve stopped so Ashley can get photos of a burned-out convent with a sinister history.
 Gabby and Anthony are bitching about the stopover.
 But that’s nothing compared to the bitching when they realize Anthony has lost the keys to the truck.

 Since it’s starting to rain they head for the nearest shelter, an abandoned jail.
 But that jail has a connection to the convent.
-Sister Monday (Felissa Rose, Rootwood, Victor Crowley) worked there and was reputed to have killed several prisoners before disappearing.
+Sister Monday (Felissa Rose, Rootwood, Massacre Academy) worked there and was reputed to have killed several prisoners before disappearing.
 And both the prison and Sister Monday have a connection to Ashley.

 Thankfully, once they get to the prison things start to improve.
 Anthony at least keeps his mouth shut more and the creepy shit starts to kick in.
 It’s a bit of a slow burn as the film establishes that the stories Ashley was told by her father (Jason Vail, Hunting Grounds, Gut) were more than mere ghost tales.
 But it is atmospheric and there’s some good jump scares.